riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

   },
 {% endhighlight %}

-A fairly easy change, we've just added the default value to our insert method.
+A fairly easy change, we've just added the default value of `private: false` to the insert method.

 And we're back to passing.